giantswarm/docs/src/content/general/architecture/openstack/index.md

 ##### Net exporter

 Net exporter is a Prometheus exporter for exposing network information.
-It that runs as a daemon set in every node and tracks network and DNS errors.
+It runs as a daemonset in every node to track network and DNS errors.

 ##### Metric server